Pharbi/Appa/README.md

 **!commands**
 > Response: Detailed reponse on singular hello command, will offer list functionality later

+**!yipyip**
+> Response: Random gif from giphy with the search tag 'avatar-the-last-airbender'

 ### Current roadmap
 Make it fully viable for proper onboarding.
 * Store responses